-Ironically, one of the genre’s foremost pioneers was ultimately deemed a one-hit wonder: Belly’s first single, “Feed the Tree,” became a pop hit, a light and swirl-y yet macabre dream-pop counterpoint to the more overtly grungy alt-rock that had overtaken the airwaves.
+Ironically, one of the genre’s foremost pioneers was ultimately deemed a one-hit wonder: Belly’s first single, “Feed the Tree,” became a pop hit, a light and swirly yet macabre dream-pop counterpoint to the more overtly grungy alt-rock that had overtaken the airwaves.
 Eager to reprise the success of the song (or, perhaps, just eager to appease their record label), Belly filled their second and final album, 1995’s King, almost entirely with accessible pop fare, but Star, though certainly more musically adventurous, also includes its fair share of radio-friendly material.
-With its classic guitar arpeggio, tear-jerky violin solo, and tragic, repeated final plea of “It’s not time for me to go,” “Stay” is an old-fashioned love song that's as conventional as they come, while the minor hit "Gepetto” is one of the album’s slickest tracks: The vocals, acoustic guitars, and percussion are crisp and clear in the foreground of the mix, the “sha la-la” girl-group backing vocals revealing Donelly’s affection for more traditional pop forms.
+With its classic guitar arpeggio, tear-jerky violin solo, and tragic, repeated final plea of “It’s not time for me to go,” “Stay” is an old-fashioned love song, while the single “Gepetto” is one of the album’s slickest tracks: The vocals, acoustic guitars, and percussion are crisp and clear in the foreground of the mix, the “sha la-la” girl-group backing vocals revealing Donelly’s affection for more traditional pop forms.